sinclairnick/react-plough/README.md

 # Introduction

 `react-plough` provides you with utilities to avoid repeating similar logic for form fields in react.
-Some features are listed below.
+Unlike most approaches to forms, fields are seen as the atomic units, not forms.
+Consequently, forms become a lot simpler and pleasant to use.
+Some features of `react-plough`:

 | Feature          | Description                                                   |
 | ---------------- | ------------------------------------------------------------- |